 Employee feedback prompts updates to grievance policy

-"Employees spoke and their concerns were heard," says Sharon Williams, interim employee relations manager.
-In an effort to minimize additional emotional stress for both parties, the University adjusted its current grievance policy.
-The changes to the policy bring a more user-friendly, nonadversarial approach to the process.
+“Employees spoke and their concerns were heard,” said Sharon Williams, interim employee relations manager.
+In an effort to minimize additional, emotional stress for both parties, the University adjusted its current grievance policy and is moving to the Alternative Dispute Resolution (ADR) concept.
+The changes to the policy, effective July 1, 2015, bring a more user-friendly, non-adversarial approach to the process.

-Human Resources employees who have been trained in workplace alternative dispute resolution will work as mediators between the two parties and facilitate an informal resolution process.
-This allows for one-on-one conversations for both parties to share their perspective of the situation from which the mediators can provide resolution recommendations.
+Human Resources employees who have been trained in workplace alternative dispute resolution, will work as mediators between the two parties and facilitate an informal resolution process.
+This allows for one-on-one conversations for both parties to share their perspective of the situation at hand from which the specialists can provide resolution recommendations.

-"We hope that employees faced with grievance issues find the new process to be less time-consuming, less judicial and more solutions-driven," Williams says.
-"The goal is to position ourselves in a place to better help both parties find successful outcomes."
+“We hope moving forward that employees faced with grievance issues find the new process to be less time-consuming, less judicial and more solutions-driven,” Williams said.
+“The goal is to position ourselves in a place to better help both parties find successful outcomes.”